Static vs. Dynamic Shots in Filmmaking and How to Edit With Them

 Dynamic Shots: Generating Energy and Excitement

 Dynamic shots involve camera movement, adding energy, and visual dynamism to a scene.
 These shots can provoke a range of emotions and intensify the storytelling.
-Here are some emotions that dynamic shots can evoke:
+You’ll often find them in fight scenes.

 Action and Excitement: Dynamic shots are often associated with fast-paced action sequences or thrilling moments in a narrative.
 Camera movements can create a sense of excitement, adding energy and intensity to the scene.